American without Arab roots almost wins "Arabs Got Talent"

 "From today, you're no longer 'Jennifer,' you're 'Gennifer'," he said.

-Umm Kalthoum, Grout's favorite Arabic singer, was also Egyptian, and has a near-mythic status in the Arab world.
+Umm Kalthoum, Grout's favourite Arabic singer, was also Egyptian, and has a near-mythic status in the Arab world.

 Grout was joined in the top three by Mohamed al-Deiri, a Palestinian artist who drew enthusiastic applause by swiftly burning a portrait of Yasser Arafat onto a large white canvas with two gas torches, and Syrian dance team Sima.